The Parish of St Mary Magdalene, Tortington

 On Ellis’s death in 1327 his son and his widow Joan inherited the land, the latter selling her portion to Eleanor of Lancaster, niece of king Edward I and wife of Richard FitzAlan, now 3rd Earl of Arundel.
 With the sale to the FitzAlan’s in 1373 of the last portion of Tortington held independently of Arundel, the manor was once again under the lordship of the Earls of Arundel.
 However in 1415 on the death of Thomas FitzAlan, the 5th Earl, Tortington manor was bequeathed to Holy Trinity Hospital, Arundel and there it remained until the Dissolution of the Monasteries in 1536 when once again it became the property of the Crown.

 However, soon after the sale and redistribution of church lands that followed the Dissolution, Tortington once again came into the possession of the FitzAlan family, only to be conveyed soon after to Roger Gratwick, whose descendants held the manor until the end of the 17th century and to whose memory a memorial window remains in the church.
-In 1706 Tortington manor came into the possession of William Leeves whose family remained lords of the manor until 1839.
+In 1706 Tortington manor came into the possession of William Leeves whose family remained lords of the manor until 1790 and landowners until 1839.
 With the title came the right to appoint clergy of the parish church and their close relationship with this office is reflected in the several memorial plaques in the church.

 The demesne lands in the Rape of Arundel had been separated from Tortington manor in 1710 and although the Leeves family retained an interest in each of them, by 1790 the Duke of Norfolk, a descendant of the FitzAlan family, had acquired the Arundel portion and by 1879 had purchased Tortington as well, thereby acquiring a manor his family first became lords of more than 500 years earlier.